gemeofficial/gemeblog/blog/2025-07-11-ugent-tips-for-recovery-after-texas-floods/index.md

 ---
 title: "Urgent!
 7 Recovery Tips for Your Home After Floods"
-description: Discover 7 essential emergency tips for your home recovery after New Jersey flooding.
+description: Discover 7 essential emergency tips for home recovery after New Jersey flooding.
 Learn how to stay safe, deal with polluted water, and compost after the New Jersey floods effectively.
 keywords:
-  - recovery tips after floods
+  - recovery tips for floods
   - recovery after floods
   - polluted water after floods
   - compost after floods